 - PARi/GP can work with factorizations, elliptic curve computations, matrices, power series, algebraic numbers, and many more number theory topics.

 - It features a modern interactive shell which gives access to the PARI functions and can be used as a programmable calculator.

-- PARI/GP comes pre-equipped as a C library which allows users to use it inside other programs and offers high-speed computation.
+- PARI/GP comes pre-equipped as a C library, which allows users to use it inside other programs and offers high-speed computation.

 - This computer algebra system comes with a pre-built GP-to-C compiler that compiles GP scripts into C very effectively.

 GAP is a powerful opensource system for solving computational discrete algebra problems.
-It is an exciting platform which combines features from the best computer algebra systems with a high-level, intuitive, and convenient programming language.
+It is an exciting platform that combines features from the best computer algebra systems with a high-level, intuitive, and convenient programming language.
 GAP can tackle different types of discrete mathematical problems but emphasizes heavily on computational Group theory.
 The default library is quite extensive and features more than thousands of function implementations right out of the box.

 Features of GAP

 - GAP features an astounding graphical user interface that is easy to use and intuitive.

 - The programming language bundled with this CAS system is interpreted and can be compiled easily for faster executions.